PrimalMyst/Books/README.md

 - **🏛️ Endgame Ascension**: Climb higher into Yggdrasil's crown through increasingly challenging mystical trials
 - **💎 Runic Crafting**: Norse-inspired enchantment systems using mystical essence and World Tree materials

-**The definitive source of truth for PrimalMyst - A comprehensive codex and community-driven wiki for the free-to-play mystical action RPG featuring cycle-based seasons and cooperative gameplay**
+**The definitive source of truth for PrimalMyst - A comprehensive codex and community-driven collection of mystical tomes for the free-to-play mystical action RPG featuring cycle-based seasons and cooperative gameplay**

 ---

 ## 📖 Overview

-Welcome to the PrimalMyst Wiki repository!
+Welcome to the PrimalMyst Books repository!
 This project serves as the central hub for all canonical information about PrimalMyst, combining official codex entries with community-contributed content to create the most comprehensive knowledge base for players, developers, and lore enthusiasts.

 ### What is PrimalMyst?